simoninireland/epydemic/doc/tutorial/use-standard-model.rst

 ------------------

 The ``run`` method returns a dict of results.
-The structure of this dict is defined by ``epyc``, and you can refer to `that package's documentation for more details
+The structure of this dict is defined by ``epyc``, and is described :ref:`here
-<https://epyc.readthedocs.io/en/latest/>`_: for our purposes, we will
+<epyc:results-experiment>`: for our purposes, we will simply see a
-another dict under the ``epyc.Experiment.RESULTS`` key.
+nested dict with the results of the experiment appearing in a dict under the ``epyc.Experiment.RESULTS`` key.

 The experimental resuilts are constructed by the :meth:`Process.results` method.
 This is overridden by